UBS shrugs off break up call, with shareholder support

 ZURICH/LONDON UBS won broad shareholder backing for its strategy and pay policies on Thursday, dealing a blow to a surprise call from activist investor Knight Vinke Asset Management for the Swiss bank to hive off its investment bank.

-Knight Vinke's intervention, in an open letter to UBS management, staff and investors, was not taken up by other shareholders during hours of questioning at the bank's annual general meeting (AGM) on the outskirts of Zurich.
+Knight Vinke's intervention, in an open letter to UBS UBSN.VX management, staff and investors, was not taken up by other shareholders during hours of questioning at the bank's annual general meeting AGM.L on the outskirts of Zurich.

+UBS said forecast-beating first-quarter earnings earlier this week showed its pared-back investment bank complemented its

 "I would not buy the argument that one side is preventing the other side from reaching full potential," one of UBS's largest ten shareholders told Reuters on condition of anonymity.